dell/terraform-provider-powerscale/docs/resources/synciq_policy.md

 - `force_interface` (Boolean) NOTE: This field should not be changed without the help of PowerScale support.
 Determines whether data is sent only through the subnet and pool specified in the "source_network" field.
 This option can be useful if there are multiple interfaces for the given source subnet.
 If you enable this option, the net.inet.ip.choose_ifa_by_ipsrc sysctl should be set.
 - `ignore_recursive_quota` (Boolean) If set to true, SyncIQ will not check the recursive quota in target paths to aid in replication to target paths which contain no quota but target cluster has lots of quotas.
 - `job_delay` (Number) If `schedule` is set to `when-source-modified`, the duration to wait after a modification is made before starting a job (default is 0 seconds).
-- `linked_service_policies` (List of String) A list of service replication policies that this data replication policy will be associated with.
 - `log_level` (String) Severity an event must reach before it is logged.
 Accepted values are `fatal`, `error`, `notice`, `info`, `copy`, `debug`, `trace`.
 - `log_removed_files` (Boolean) If true, the system will log any files or directories that are deleted due to a sync.
 - `ocsp_address` (String) The address of the OCSP responder to which to connect.
 Set to empty string to disable OCSP.